Do you struggle with knowing how long to keep your important financial paperwork for? Here’s all you need to know about what needs to stay…

 A LOT less space is needed!

-Either of these ways would help to negate the worry of keeping too few years worth of financial records, as you would have much more space on your computer out of the way.
+Either of these ways would help to negate the worry of keeping too few years worth of financial records, as you would have much space on your computer to store more.

-Up to 1 year is usually enough – some people even only have the last 3 months.
+- UTILITY BILLS – up to 1 year is usually enough – some people even only have the last 3 months

-For non business accounts, statements up to a year old should be plenty.
-This is usually enough time to be able to look back at any purchases made, or correct any mistakes.
+- BANK STATEMENTS – For non business accounts, a years worth should be plenty.
+This is usually enough time to be able to look back at any purchase made, or correct any errors

-If you get into the habit of checking statements as they come in, then you will be able to pick up on any discrepancies quite quickly and hopefully not have to worry about something from over a year ago.
+TIP – Get into the habit of checking your statements as soon as they come in, then you will be able to pick up any discrepancies quickly.
+Once you have checked and everything is OK – then you can decide whether to keep it or shred and recycle it.

 I always keep around 7 years worth of my business paperwork, which tends to be the rule of thumb for most people – the guidelines can change – so I have simply given links below to the HMRC website which has the most up to date information in detail for you.

-I keep my records in large files (as large as you need to keep an entire years worth of paperwork in (A4 Leverarch is perfect for me) – and then I use tabs for each month.
 As I get any paperwork in I file straight away in the correct month, and then do my end of months books right at the start of the next month – printing off a summary sheet and adding it to the start of the previous month.
-This usually keeps things on track, and I can remember what was what so its easy to reconcile.
-Hope that helps!
+This usually keeps things on track, and I can remember what was what so it’s easy to reconcile.

 If you have any other investments/income: